App Development Timeline in 2026

 Testing should happen throughout development.
 But you still want a dedicated 2 to 4 week QA period before launch.

-This is where a QA team runs end-to-end scenarios across devices, screen sizes, and operating system versions.
+This is where the team runs end-to-end scenarios across devices, screen sizes, and operating system versions.

-• Critical bugs: Crashes, broken login, payments failing.
+• Critical bugs: Crashes, broken login, or failed payments.

-• Major bugs: Core flows not working as intended, data not saving.
+• Major bugs: Core flows not working, data not saving.

-• Minor bugs: UI glitches, spacing issues, typos.
+• Minor bugs: UI issues, spacing problems, typos.

-Bugs are logged, prioritized, fixed, and re-tested.
-This cycle repeats until the product is stable enough for day one.
+Bugs get logged, prioritized, fixed, and tested again.
+This repeats until the product is stable enough for launch.

 Preparing for the App Stores and Beyond

 Pre-launch work is not only testing.
-It is also launch prep.
+It also includes launch prep.

-1. App store listings: Descriptions, screenshots, metadata, and review requirements for the App Store and the Google Play Store.
+1. App store listings: Descriptions, screenshots, metadata, and review requirements.

 2. Analytics setup: Events, funnels, and dashboards so you can measure behavior from day one.